 Again, if in doubt just ask!
 You might notice that a window or a door is slightly out of line as the caravan settles and you’re walking around for the first time.
 Don’t worry, it is perfectly normal and the park will rectify this for you.
 Don’t be afraid to report any little jobs that need to be addressed after moving in.

 That’s it.
-A guide to making the best choices for your new holiday caravan or lodge home.
-Enjoy every minute!
+A guide to making the best choices for your new static caravan or lodge.
+Enjoy the memories!